K-A-I-L-A-S-H/K-A-I-L-A-S-H/README.md

 # 💫 About Me:
 👋 Hey there!
-I’m a full-stack adventurer 🧭 fluent in the mystical arts of Golang and TypeScript.
+I’m a full-stack adventurer 🧭 fluent in the mystical arts of Golang and TypeScript.<br>
-By day, I’m taming APIs and optimizing queries; by night, I’m debugging everything (including my sleep schedule).
+By day, I’m taming APIs and optimizing queries; by night, I’m debugging everything (including my sleep schedule).<br>
-When I’m not coding, I’m probably debugging life or wondering why semicolons even exist.
+When I’m not coding, I’m probably debugging life or wondering why semicolons even exist.<br>
-Code, coffee, and the occasional “let’s rewrite this in Go” moment—welcome to my GitHub corner!
+Code, coffee, and the occasional “let’s rewrite this in Go” moment—welcome to my GitHub corner!<br>

 ## 🌐 Socials: